Hairy Black holes in General Minimal Massive Gravity: Static Solution

 where $C_{\mu\nu}$ is the Cotton tensor, $K_{\mu\nu}$ is the Euler$-$Lagrange derivative of the quadratic part of the NMG Lagrangian with respect to the metric, and $J_{\mu\nu}$ is the quadratic in the curvature tensor introduced in \cite{Bergshoeff:2014pca}.
+The parameter $s$ is sign, $\gamma$, $\bar{\sigma}$ and $\bar{\Lambda}_{0}$ are the parameters which defined in terms of other parameters like $\sigma, m$ and $\mu$.

-The field equations (\ref{eqeom})$-$(\ref{eqeom2}) admits a 1$-$parameter hairy generalization of BTZ solution.
+The field equations (\ref{eqfield}) admits a 1$-$parameter hairy generalization of BTZ solution.
 In the static case, the metric of hairy$-$AdS black hole takes the form \cite{Oliva:2009ip}, \cite{Bergshoeff:2009aq}

 where $t\in R$, $\phi \in [0,2\pi]$, $r\in R_{>0}$ and $\mathcal{M}$, $b$ are two real integration constants.
 For $b = 0$ the metric \eqref{eqmetric} reduces to the BTZ black hole.
 Defining $\Lambda=-l^{-2}$, the metric (\ref{eqmetric}) is a solution to the GMMG field equations provided